On bursty star formation during cosmological reionization -- influence on the metal and dust content of low-mass galaxies: Introduction

 \section{Introduction}

-Recent estimates of the star formation histories of high-redshift galaxies using the JWST indicate that star formation proceeds in bursts (i.e. is rapidly varying) in the early Universe \citep[e.g.][]{Faisst2019,Looser2023,Strait2023}.
+Recent estimates of the star formation histories of high-redshift galaxies using the JWST (\emph{James Webb Space Telescope}) indicate that star formation proceeds in bursts (i.e. is rapidly varying) in the early Universe \citep[e.g.][]{Faisst2019,Looser2023,Strait2023}.
 Bursty star formation occurs when the effective equilibrium between the self-gravity of gas in a galaxy and stellar feedback following star formation cannot be maintained \citep[cf.][]{FaucherGiguere2018}.
 It is expected to be commonplace in lower-mass galaxies \citep[e.g.][]{Onorbe2015,Muratov2015,Sparre2017} and, importantly, in galaxies at high redshifts \citep[e.g.][]{Pallottini2023,Shen2023,Sun2023}.

-Previous work has shown that bursty star formation will produce naturally strong stellar feedback driven outflows in high-$z$ galaxies, especially at lower masses\citep[e.g.][]{Furlanetto2022, Menon2024}.
-This results in periods of oscillating gas mass in the galaxy as gas is expelled from the inter-stellar medium (ISM) and cosmological gas accretion from the inter-galactic medium (IGM) is suppressed.
-The massive stars that are the sources of feedback, via e.g. stellar winds and supernovae \citep[e.g.][]{Lamers1999}, are also the sources of metals that enrich the ISM with metals \citep[e.g.][]{Mannucci.etal.2010,Maiolino.etal.2019} as well as the primary dust production mechanism in the early Universe \citep[e.g.][]{Todini2001,Gall2018}.
+Previous work has shown that bursty star formation will produce naturally strong stellar feedback-driven outflows in high-$z$ galaxies, especially at lower masses \citep[e.g.][]{Furlanetto2022, Menon2024}.
+This results in periods of oscillating gas mass in the galaxy as gas is expelled from the interstellar medium (ISM) and cosmological gas accretion from the intergalactic medium (IGM) is suppressed.
+The massive stars that are the sources of feedback, via e.g. stellar winds and supernovae \citep[e.g.][]{Lamers1999}, are also the sources of metals that enrich the ISM \citep[e.g.][]{Mannucci.etal.2010,Maiolino.etal.2019} as well as the primary dust production mechanism in the early Universe \citep[e.g.][]{Todini2001,Gall2018}.